fish-pace/hackweek-2025/book/reference/intro_to_python.md

 ```
 Watch this [video](https://youtu.be/uZ2Uy376Az8?si=Nh3simSYe94c0eEB) for a quick orientation to the JupyterHub.

+## For those who are brand new to Python

+You might want to start with this basic [Software Carpentries Python](https://swcarpentry.github.io/python-novice-inflammation/index.html) course.

+* Log into the JupyterHub
+* Open and new Jupyter notebook
+* Enter code from the course and run

 ## Start with some basic tutorials

+[Watch a video](https://youtu.be/scNDbOKZB4A) to see me doing these instructions.

 These are by [Robert Johansson](https://jrjohansson.github.io/) author of Numerical Python.